 This homemade butternut squash soup is the best I’ve ever tasted!
 This recipe is super creamy (yet cream-less) and full of delicious butternut flavor.
 Leftover soup tastes even better the next day.
 Recipe yields about 4 bowls or 6 cups of soup.

-1 large butternut squash (about 3 pounds), halved vertically and seeded
+1 large butternut squash (about 3 pounds), halved vertically* and seeds removed

 1 tablespoon olive oil, plus more for drizzling

 1/2 cup chopped shallot (about 1 large shallot bulb)

 1 teaspoon salt

 1/8 teaspoon ground nutmeg

 3 to 4 cups (24 to 32 ounces) vegetable broth, as needed